Health Promotion Office

 Happy Hour with a Twist

-Get happy for your first Activity Hour with free food, fun, music, and games!
+Get happy for the first Activity Hour of the semester with free food, fun, music, and games!
 Learn about the importance of making healthy choices and win a free shirt by completing the online assessment prior to the event.

 Great American Smoke-Out